A day trip from Venice to Milan in Italy is entirely possible, very enjoyable, and a rather cool thing to do.

 Why Visit Milan from Venice?

-If you are spending a few days in Venice and have already visited the islands in the Venetian Lagoon, nearby Padua, the City of Love Verona, Lake Garda, and other nearby gems, you may want to also take a day trip to Milan.
+If you are spending a few days in Venice and have already visited the islands in the Venetian Lagoon, vibrant Padua, the City of Love Verona, Lake Garda, and other nearby gems, you may want to also take a day trip to Milan.
 Or you may be specifically interested in Milan on account of a particular landmark in this Northern Italian city, a specific event held there, or Milan’s urban architecture and luxury shopping opportunities.

-After all, Milan has a long list of must-see sights, many festivals and city-wide events, and a rich stable of boutiques that can make the heart of anyone with an interest in fashion, jewellery, and shopping beat with delight.
+After all, Milan has a long list of must-see sights, many festivals and city-wide events, and a rich stable of boutiques that can make the heart of anyone with an interest in fashion, jewellery, and shopping aflutter with delight.
 It is also in Milan that you can see such worldwide famous masterpieces as Leonardo da Vinci’s Last Supper and visit excellent museums and art galleries like the Pinacoteca di Brera.
 Milan’s Duomo with its lace-like facade is one of the most iconic buildings in Europe and many travellers pin it to their bucket lists for Italy.

 Milan has a very modern and hip look to it.
 Yet, it has a centuries-old history, too.
 Many landmarks here can transport you back to the time when Milan was one of the most powerful players on the stage of the Italian city-states.